Reduced / Sequestered

 - Adaptive multi-paddock grazing shifts animals through smaller paddocks in quick succession, after which the land is given time to recover.

-Improved grazing can be very good for the land and sequester from 0.5 to 3 tons of carbon per acre.
+Improved grazing can be very good for the land and sequester from 0.5 to 3 metric tons of carbon per acre.
 However, it does not address the methane emissions generated by ruminants (cattle, sheep, goats, etc.), which ferment cellulose in their digestive systems and break it down with methane-emitting microbes.